 The nutrition information is an estimate provided as a courtesy.
 It will differ depending on the specific brands and ingredients that you use.
 Calorie information on food labels may be wildly inaccurate, so please don't sweat the numbers too much.

-For more information on how the three recipe levels may help with a weight management goal, refer to this post.
+For more information on how the three recipe levels may help with a weight management goal, refer to my overnight oats no sugar post.
 Let's get cooking!

 Keto Lemonade (Sugar-Free, Low Carb Recipe)

-- 3-4 medium fresh lemons
+- 3-4 medium fresh lemons (Meyer lemons, if available)

 - 5 cups water

 - ½ cup Swerve, granular

 - Use the peeler to remove thin slices of the yellow rind from 2 of the lemons.